CivicActions/ssp-toolkit/docs/controls/SA.md

 #### CivicActions Responsibility

-The annual budget developed by the Product Owner includes explicit budgetary line items for FISMA security requirements.
+The annual budget developed by the System Owner includes explicit budgetary line items for FISMA security requirements.
 Additional security-related expenditures that fall outside of explicit compliance requirements are addressed in sub-lines under the CivicActions Information Technology budget.